About St. James

 Lynda Adams serves the community as the Early Childhood Program Director and teaches three half-day pre-kindergarten.
 Ms. Adams knowledge of child development and positive discipline allow her to teach independent problem solving and social skills in her students.
 Through observation she capitalizes on child interest to craft experiences where students observe and manipulate to expand their current understanding and synthesize and apply new information.
 Ms. Adams earned her bachelor’s degree from Valparaiso University and her master’s degree in Early Childhood Education from the Erikson Institute in Chicago.

-Sue Lichner is the Director of Admissions and Educational Operations at St. James.
-Ms. Lichner has 10 years of experience in the field of education.
+Sue Dees is the Director of Admissions and Educational Operations at St. James.
+Mrs. Dees has over 10 years of experience in the field of education.
 Over the past decade, she has worked in private schools as a school counselor and recruitment director.
-Ms. Lichner holds a Bachelor of Arts in Sociology from the University of Illinois at Urbana-Champaign.
+Mrs. Dees holds a Bachelor of Arts in Sociology from the University of Illinois at Urbana-Champaign.
 Additionally, she holds her Masters of Arts in School Counseling from Roosevelt University.

 Martha Bulin serves St. James as our Business Manager.
 Before working at St. James, Ms. Bulin spent 29 years working in the Controllers Office at the University of Chicago, most recently as Assistant Controller.
 She earned her degree from the University of Illinois and is a CPA.